Please feel free to comment on my review.

-It’s interesting how it’s pointed out that ‘Persuasion’ is more serious compared to other witty works by Miss Austen including ‘Sense & Sensibility’; ‘Pride & Prejudice’; ‘Mansfield Park’ and the aforementioned ‘Northanger Abbey’.
+It’s interesting how it’s pointed out that ‘Persuasion’ is more serious compared to other witty works by Miss Austen including ‘Sense and Sensibility’; ‘Pride and Prejudice’; ‘Mansfield Park’ and the aforementioned ‘Northanger Abbey’.
 That’s true especially as it’s presented in this 1995 production.

 The 1995 ‘Persuasion’ feels like a watered down version of the story compared to the 2007 one.
 There are elements of humour featured in the story especially in the some of the snobbish characters.
 But I liked how the tone is taken seriously in Anne and Captain Wentworth’s relationship.

 Amanda Root is excellent as Anne Elliot in this TV production of ‘Persuasion’.
 After this production of ‘Persuasion’ was made, Amanda became the presenter of a video shown at the Jane Austen Centre in Bath.
 I wish I could say it was still being shown today.
 I’ve also heard her in a ‘Doctor Who’ audio drama.

 That’s ‘The Girl Who Never Was’ with Paul McGann.
 I like how Amanda plays Anne’s sweet nature and elegance of mind.
 She gets overlooked in society, especially when she could’ve had a happy future with Captain Wentworth seven years ago.
 Her sadness comes across when watching her in this story.